Galgamins/QWEST/README.md

 - Forcing third person can be turned off by bforcethirdperson=0
 - Enable letterbox if you want it to look cinematic and you don't have enb letterbox on. bletterbox=1

+You can also download [Mint's Alt Convo Cam preset](https://drive.google.com/file/d/1gVmpKLtMFcbAuwsqOT-qDbhBPifueZ3O/view?usp=sharing), which slows down the camera, turns off forced third person and enables letterbox, to make talking to Baalgruf feel like a movie scene.
+Place the .ini file where Alternate Conversation Camera's folder is in MO2, replacing the current .ini in there.

 If you just want the vanilla dialogue camera back, you can safely disable Alternate Conversation Camera in MO2.

 ## Some hair/facial hair clips!